ibm-cloud-docs/schematics/faqs/sc-general-faq.md

 {: faq}
 {: support}

 To create a deviation report and view the changes between the infrastructure and platform services that you specified in your Terraform configuration files.
 You can use Terraform execution plans.
 A Terraform execution plan summarizes what actions {{site.data.keyword.bpshort}} needs to take to provision the cloud environment that is described in your Terraform configuration files.
-These actions can include adding, modifying, or removing {{site.data.keyword.cloud_notm}} resources.
+These actions can include adding, modifying, or removing Cloud resources.

 ## What are the deviations that cannot be detected?
 {: #edit-resource-faq}